 - rent or property tax for your principal residence was paid by or for you for 2016

 - you lived in a long-term care home, or

 - you lived on a reserve and home energy costs were paid by or for you for your principal residence on the reserve for 2016, and

 - at the beginning of the payment month, you are:

 - 18 years of age or older, or have or previously had a spouse or common-law partner, or are a parent who lives or previously lived with your child.

-The amount is based on the amount of rent or property tax you paid for your principal residence in Ontario for 2013, the amount of energy costs paid for your principal residence on a reserve in Ontario for 2013, or the amount of your accommodation costs paid for living in a public long-term care home in Ontario for 2013.
+The amount is based on the amount of rent or property tax you paid for your principal residence in Ontario for 2016, or on the amount of energy costs paid for your principal residence on a reserve in Ontario for 2016, or on the amount of your accommodation costs paid for living in a public long‑term care home in Ontario for 2016.